gehanstedt/recipe-mate/README.md

 # recipe-mate

+Project Title

 Recipe Mate - a perfect cook's companion to store some favorite recipes.
 This is part of Project #2 of the Georgia Tech Coding Bootcamp.

-Project Title
-Recipe-Mate

 link to website: https://github.com/gehanstedt/recipe-mate